rancher/elemental-toolkit/docs/derivatives_featureset.md

             group: 0
 ```

 For more examples, `/system/oem` contains files used to configure on boot a pristine `cOS`.
-Mind to not edit those directly, but copy them or apply local changes to `/usr/local/cloud-config`.
+Mind to not edit those directly, but copy them or apply local changes to `/usr/local/cloud-config` or `/oem` in case of system-wide persistent changes.
 See the OEM section below.

 ### Available stages